What is WTI?

 What else is needed?

-- An IT3(b) – Certificate of Income from Investments, Property Rights and Royalties must be completed and given to the foreigner and SARS.
+- An IT3(b) – Certificate of Income from Investments, Property Rights, Royalties and WTI must be completed and given to the foreigner and SARS.
+Submission of the IT3(b) (WTI tax) to SARS can be done using one of the Third Party Data Submission Platforms.

 Frequently Asked Questions